Are you an INFP, an ENTJ, or something else entirely?

 Even when you're aware of what Myers-Briggs type you are, it can be hard to keep the exact meanings of each letter straight.
 But knowing exactly what your type means can guide you in the right direction in terms of your career path, romantic relationships, and self-perception.

 On the other hand, you should always make sure that you're not using your type as an excuse for sh*tty or irresponsible behavior.
-That said, here's a definitive guide to your ultimate personality acronym (this week, anyway).
+That said, here's a definitive guide to your ultimate personality acronym, for whatever the person prefers this week, anyway.

 I vs. E: Introvert vs. Extrovert